Safety

 • <1% of people treated with CIMZIA experienced a change in their plaque psoriasis into a different sub-type of psoriasis (erythrodermic, pustular, or guttate)

-• Rates of reported elevated liver enzymes for CIMZIA were 2.3% for the 400-mg group and 4.3% for the 200-mg group vs. 2.5% for placebo
+• Rates of reported elevated liver enzymes for CIMZIA were 2.3% for the 400-mg group and 4.3% for the 200-mg group vs 2.5% for placebo

 • No new safety signals were observed with longer-term exposure

-†Combined safety from three clinical studies through week 16.
+†Combined safety data from psoriasis clinical studies.

 ‡n= number of patients.